 These gardens are located just by the Sydney Opera House.
-Those are a heritage-listed major 30-hectare botanic gardens and public recreation area.
-The Garden is divided into four major precincts – the Lower Gardens, the Middle Gardens, the Palace Gardens and the Bennelong precinct.
-Within the four major precincts there are many smaller gardens, you will find also a restaurant and visitors centre here.
-This is amazing place to spend the day in.
-The plants here are incredible and green areas to relax provide all the necessary facilities as well.
+Those are heritage-listed major 30-hectare botanic gardens and public recreation areas.
+The Garden is divided into four major precincts – the Lower Gardens, the Middle Gardens, the Palace Gardens, and the Bennelong precinct.
+Within the four major precincts, there are many smaller gardens, you will find also a restaurant and visitor centre here.
+This is an amazing place to spend the day in!
+The plants here are incredible and green areas to relax provide all the necessary facilities as well!

 4. Darling Harbor

 This is a harbor and also a large recreational and pedestrian precinct.
-Here you will find many attractions to enjoy like shopping centre that includes Bowling Alley and Australia’s first retail Jet flight simulator.
-Darling Harbor also icludes different markets, Australian National Maritime Museum and Powerhouse Museum, The Star Casino, Sydney Aquarium, Madame Tussauds, Sydney Wildlife World, Aboriginal Centre and so much more!
-Of course, fee applies for the attractions, but just a walk on this scenic waterfront promenade is free and absolutely amazing!
+Here you will find many attractions to enjoy like, for example, a shopping center that includes Bowling Alley and Australia’s first retail Jet flight simulator.
+Darling Harbor also includes different markets, Australian National Maritime Museum and Powerhouse Museum, The Star Casino, Sydney Aquarium, Madame Tussauds, Sydney Wildlife World, Aboriginal Centre and so much more!
+Of course, the fee applies for the attractions, but just a walk on this scenic waterfront promenade is free and absolutely amazing!